-For the PMA, forecast housing demand through household formation totals 400 households age 55+ over the 2019 to 2021 forecast period.
+For the PMA, forecast housing demand through household formation (age 55+) totals 413 households over the 2020 to 2022 forecast period.
 By definition, were this to be growth it would equal demand for new housing units.
 This demand would further be qualified by tenure and income range to determine how many would belong to the subject target income group.
-During the 2019 to 2021 forecast period it is calculated that 99 or approximately 25% of the new households formations age 55 and over would be renters.
+During the 2020 to 2022 forecast period it is calculated that 107 or approximately 26% of the new households formations would be renters.

-Based on 2021 income forecasts, 8 new elderly renter households fall into the 50% AMI target income segment of the proposed subject property and 15 into the 60% AMI target income segment.
+Based on 2022 income forecasts, 11 new renter households (age 55+) fall into the 50% AMI, 16 into the 60% AMI target income segment and 5 into the 70% AMI target income segment.

-Demand from Existing Renters - Substandard Housing & Rent Overburden
+Demand from Existing Renters that are In Substandard Housing